Bengal Tiger (2015 film): Critical reception

 Pranita Jonnalagedda of The Times of India gave the film 2.5 out of 5 stars and stated, "Sampath Nandi fails on many counts — he failed to shape the characters on screen, underused performers with amazing potential — Ravi Teja especially; and there is absolutely nothing to take home".
 S. S. Kamal of Bangalore Mirror too gave the film 2.5 out of 5 stars and stated, "Ravi Teja's charisma eventually prevents the film from being a complete disaster, making the first half in particular quite entertaining.
 If only Sampath Nandi had maintained the momentum right till the end, the result could have been so much better".
 Behindwoods gave 2.25 out of 5 stars and called the film a "worn-out no-brainer", adding that it is another "erratically fun outing" from Ravi Teja for whom there is "hardly a replacement" for "such weird, carefree yet lovable action hero roles".
 Karthik Keramalu of CNN-IBN gave the film 2 out of 5 stars and stated, "I found a giggling amount of comedy in ‘Bengal Tiger.
 Focus on the funny bits.
 It won't matter if you doze off for the rest of the film though", adding that the film is a "mixture of good comedy and dull narration".
 Suhas Yellapantula of The New Indian Express gave the film 1.5 out of 5 stars and stated, "The film irritates you with its banality and angers you with its loudness.
 It seems as if every dialogue in the film is amplified ten-fold.
 The humour is colourless and makes you cringe".

-Box office

-Bengal Tiger which is regarded as a "hattrick hit" for director Sampath Nandi in the industry debuted with an average occupancy of 85% across Andhra Pradesh and Telangana and grossed around 70 million with a distributor share of 53.6 million.
-The global gross figure stood at approximately 100 million.
-It became the second best opening figures for a Ravi Teja film after Kick 2.
-It collected US33,850 from 74 locations at the United States box office from the premiere shows.
-By the end of its four-day first weekend, Bengal Tiger grossed 196 million at the AP/Nizam box office with a distributor share of 136.5 million, breaking the records set by Ravi Teja's previous films Kick 2 and Power (2014).
-It grossed 255.5 million in four days at the global box office with a distributor share of 166 million.
-The four-day United States box office total stood at US$290,000 (194 million).
-The film grossed nearly ₹40.5 million globally and also became the eighth highest grossing Telugu film of the year.